WWT Martin Mere, Lancashire is where wilderness and family-friendliness combine.

-But there is plenty to see and do at Martin Mere all year round, with more than 100 types of rare and endangered water-birds to hand feed, a family of enchanting otters in residence, an imaginative playground for young adventurers, an inspirational eco-garden and a rolling programme of events, walks and talks.
+But there is plenty to see and do at Martin Mere all year round, with more than 100 types of rare and endangered water-birds to hand feed, a family of enchanting otters in residence, an amazing imaginative adventure playground for young adventurers which includes waterplay, an inspirational eco-garden and a rolling programme of events, walks and talks.

 In autumn, up to 40,000 pink-footed geese use the reserve as a stopping point on their migration from Iceland providing a rare opportunity to see the display of thousands of geese whiffling over the mere.
 The geese are only with us a few weeks making this a must see attraction in October.